 Grief Songs

-That second emersion into the poems, and those winsome photos, was such a bittersweet journey through grief over profound losses but also deeply layered family love.
-The pipe, those saddleshoes, a dress with smocking–what endearing details.
+That second emersion into the poems, and those winsome photos, is a bittersweet journey through grief over profound losses but also deeply layered family love.
+Those saddleshoes, that pipe, a dress with smocking–what endearing details.
 Tears welled up when I resavored the one called “Time.”
 A very compelling collection.

 The Author